 Well, it shouldn't surprise anybody now that it has been exposed.

-You know, some people wrote me yesterday.
+You know, some people wrote me yesterday, what does pay-to-play mean?

-If the Clintons, then, if there's a quid pro quo, or there's a certain amount when the Clinton Foundation head is out there and arranges the meeting and says this is an important person to us, meaning they donate money to us, they help arrange high-paying speeches for you.
+If the Clintons, then if there's a quid pro quo or there's a certain amount when the Clinton Foundation head is out there and arranges the meeting and says, this is an important person to us, meaning they donate money to us, they help arrange high-paying speeches for you.

-You need to meet with them because you're getting something in return, and your foundation is getting something in return.
+You need to meet with them because you're getting something in return and your foundation is getting something in return.

 That's a quid pro quo.

-When you introduce your big donors to other people because of your position, and they end up making money and getting the forestry rights in Columbia.
+When you introduce your big donors to other people because of your position and they end up making money and getting the forestry rights in Columbia, well, that's kind of like bribery.

 That's a quid pro quo.

-That is that is what is gone on here.
+That is what is gone on here.

-You're buying access that the rest of us can never have, and you're benefiting financially for yourself.
+You're buying access that the rest of us can never have and you're benefiting financially for yourself.

-So with all of that being exposed this week, is it any shock at Hillary Clinton released this ad yesterday that starts with the KKK grand poo bah?
+So with all of that being exposed this week, is it any shock at Hillary Clinton released this ad yesterday that starts with the KKK grand poo-bah?

 The reason a lot of Klan members like Donald Trump is because a lot of what he believes we believe in.